MOC View

 Display Properties

 Show frontmatter properties next to each note in the tree.
-Configure in Settings → Bases → Display properties.
+Configure in Settings → MOC → Display properties.

 Enter a comma-separated list of property names (e.g., status, priority, tags).
 Properties containing wiki links are rendered as clickable links.